Introduction

 The last utility left to be covered in this chapter is that of string replacement.
 The idea is to replace given substrings in a string with other strings.

-The string methods replace() and replaceAll() allow us to perform replacements of given substrings within a string.
+The string methods replace() and replaceAll() allow us to perform replacements of given substrings within a string in JavaScript.

 Let's start with replace().